Vehicle Safety Policy

 • When planning the travel route, check the forecast to see if inclement weather is predicted.

-• When driving in inclement weather and conditions are deemed dangerous or unsafe, immediately cease all travel and find the nearest shelter or hotel.
+• When conditions are deemed dangerous or unsafe, Drivers should immediately cease all travel and find the nearest shelter or hotel.
+The extension of stays due to weather conditions must be approved by the advisor of record/supervisor.

 Accidents